tanteckfang/tp/docs/DeveloperGuide.md

 **Prerequisites:**  There should be at least 3 student records stored.
 Enter the `list` command to view the student records.
 Repeat this for every test case.

-1. Deleting a student with a valid index
+1. Deleting a student with a valid index:
    1.  **Test case:** `delete 1` <br>
        **Expected Outcome:** First student in the list is deleted.
 Details of the deleted student are shown in the status message.

-2. Deleting a student with an invalid index
+2. Deleting a student with an invalid index:
    1.  **Test case:** `delete 0` <br>
        **Expected Outcome:** No student is deleted.
 An error message is displayed, stating that the command format is invalid.
    2. **Test case:** `delete x`, where `x` is larger than the total student count. <br>
       **Expected Outcome:** No student is deleted.
 An error message is displayed, stating that the person index provided is invalid.

-3. Deleting a student with no index provided
+3. Deleting a student with no index provided:
    1.  **Test case:** `delete` <br>
        **Expected Outcome:** No student is deleted.
 An error message is displayed, stating that the command format is invalid.